Oakland, California: Attractions

-Free walking tours are offered by the City.

 Nightlife

 Downtown Oakland has an assortment of bars and nightclubs.
 They include dive bars, dance clubs, modern lounges and jazz bars.
 The Paramount Theater features headlining musical tours and productions, while Fox Oakland Theatre draws various musical genres including jam bands, rock, punk, blues, jazz, and reggae.
 The Paramount and Fox theaters often book simultaneous events, creating busy nights uptown.
 In 2012, Oakland was dubbed a "New Sin City", following its 2010 decision to relax its cabaret laws, which gave a boost to its nightclub and bar scene.

 Recent years have seen the growth of the Oakland Art Murmur event, occurring in the Uptown neighborhood the first Friday evening of every month.
 The event attracts around 20,000 people along twenty city blocks, featuring live performances, food trucks, and over 30 galleries and venues.

 "There is no there there"

-Gertrude Stein wrote about Oakland in her 1937 book Everybody's Autobiography "There is no there there", upon learning that the neighborhood where she lived as a child had been torn down to make way for an industrial park.
+In her 1937 book Everybody's Autobiography, Gertrude Stein said of Oakland: "There is no there there", upon learning that the neighborhood where she lived as a child had been torn down to make way for an industrial park.
 The quote is usually misconstrued to refer to Oakland as a whole.

 Modern-day Oakland has made steps to rebuke Stein's claim with a statue downtown titled There.
 In 2005 a sculpture called HERETHERE was installed by the City of Berkeley on the Berkeley-Oakland border at Martin Luther King Jr. Way.
 The sculpture consists of eight-foot-tall letters spelling "HERE" and "THERE" in front of the BART tracks as they descend from their elevated section in Oakland to the subway through Berkeley.